jooapa/BOOM/README.md

 ```
 ## Installation Directory

-BOOM installs programs in the USER directory under a hidden .boom folder.
+BOOM installs programs in the USER directory under a hidden .boom folder *( if using linux )*.
 Here's a breakdown of the directory structure:

-~/.boom/ - This is the main BOOM directory located in the user's home directory.
+**~/.boom/** - This is the main BOOM directory located in the user's home directory.

-installed.json - This JSON file keeps track of all the programs installed using BOOM.
+**installed.json** - This JSON file keeps track of all the programs installed using BOOM.
 It contains information about the installed programs, such as their names, versions, and installation paths.

-programs/ - This directory stores the actual software programs that you install using BOOM.
+**programs/** - This directory stores the actual software programs that you install using BOOM.
 Each program has its own subdirectory here.